terrotar/Django_Course/README.md

 to include 'polls.apps.PollsConfig' in the list.

 * `Change timezone` // Just put your local file in timezone pattern of 'mysite/settings.py', for example 'America/Sao_Paulo'.

+* `About 'polls/views.py'` // All that Django accept as return is a 'return HttpResponse()' or raise an exception for an error, like 404.
+With the first option, you can do pratically anything, link a PDF, or a template.

+* `How Django search files/pastes` // Now we might be able to get away with putting our templates directly in polls/templates (rather than creating another polls subdirectory), but it would actually be a bad idea.
+Django will choose the first template it finds whose name matches, and if you had a template with the same name in a different application, Django would be unable to distinguish between them.
+We need to be able to point Django at the right one, and the best way to ensure this is by namespacing them.
+That is, by putting those templates inside another directory named for the application itself.

+* `Namespacing URL names` // In Django, it's normal to have some app's, and some of them has a name of a path(for example, name=detail, or name=index) that it's the same of another app, like index of the website and index of an android app.
+To solve that problem, you can first of all create an APP_NAME in your URL_PATTERN.
+Doing so, you will be able to summon the path in your templates like the follow example: <a href="{% url 'polls:index' %}"></a>